valaxy/jquery-box-layout/readme.md

 # Introduction
 box-layout is like below, you can easily config a json to create this layout.
+It is a AMD module
 ![ ](doc/basic.png)

 # Example